-Business plans don’t need to be too long; back in the day, it was recommended to have a 20-40 page business plan, with lots of detail, but now, funders look for a more concise business plan – all mean, not fat.
-Here’s what your business plan should include.
+Business plans don’t need to be long; back in the day, it was recommended to have a 20 to 40-page business plan with lots of detail, but now funders look for a more concise business plan.

 Executive Summary